Race date: Saturday, September 15, 2018

-Registration for the 2017 Banana Belt is now open!
+Registration for the 2018 Banana Belt is not open yet.
+Opens approx. mid-July.
+When open, the link will be here!
 Registration cost is $40 per person (pre-registration).
 All race day registrations will be charged an additional $10.

 Please use your age on race day when signing up for your event category.

 Entry fee includes a supported timed race, a piece of race apparel, post race snacks and barbecue, and a pass to use at the Salida Hot Springs Aquatic Center.